Trusted by 19,000+ Clinicians

 Bedsores, also known as pressure ulcers, can be a serious concern for individuals who are immobile or bedridden.
 These painful wounds occur when pressure on the skin and underlying tissues restricts blood flow, leading to tissue damage.

-However, medical airflow mattresses have emerged as an effective solution to prevent and alleviate bedsores.
+However, pressure relieving mattresses, especially airflow mattresses for pressure sores, have emerged as an effective solution to prevent and alleviate these injuries.

 Explore Our AirFlow Mattress